mondo007/InitialD-Online-Hack/README.md

 [INSTALLMENT]
-To install the hack just copy and paste the assembly dll into \SteamLibrary\steamapps\common\Initial Drift Online\Initial Drift_Data\Managed.
+To install
-If you want to get rid of the hack just go into steam, then to properties for initial d. then verify itegrity.
+  copy and paste the assembly dll into \SteamLibrary\steamapps\common\Initial Drift Online\Initial Drift_Data\Managed [If you want to get rid of the hack] go into steam, then to properties for initial d. then verify itegrity.

 ![Capture1](https://user-images.githubusercontent.com/97774036/149607753-92822dc9-1ecb-4a77-b59b-ad1562f967f6.PNG)